Introduction to GitHub¶

-On the left, you should see the base repo is the web-platform-tests/wpt.
-On the right, you should see your fork of that repo.
-In the branch menu of your forked repo, switch to
+On the left, you should see the base repository is the web-platform-tests/wpt.
+On the right, you should see your fork of that repository.
+In the branch menu of your forked repository, switch to

-Note: If you see ‘There isn’t anything to compare’, make sure your fork and your
+If you see “There isn’t anything to compare”, make sure your fork and your

 topicbranch is selected on the right side.

 Scroll down and review the summary of changes.

 Scroll back up and in the Title field, enter a brief description for your submission.

 If you’d like to add more detailed comments, use the comment field below.